 The DHCenter@KSU includes collaborative partnerships between the following programs at Kansas State University:

 - Chapman Center for Rural Studies

 - The Department of Modern Languages

-If you want to get in touch with our coordinating team, either email us at email@example.com or contact Mark Crosby, Assistant Professor of English and Digital Humanities Coordinator, at firstname.lastname@example.org.
+If you want to get in touch with our coordinating team, either email us at email@example.com or contact Mark Crosby, Associate Professor of English and Director of the K-State Digital Humanities Center, at firstname.lastname@example.org.
 Also follow us on Twitter: @